amolsood/notes/AWS/SAA-C02/Route 53/Highlights.md

 - **CNAME cannot be used for naked domain names (zone apex records), e.g - Cannot have CNAME for google.com**
 - **A record/Alias can be used for naked domain names**
 - Domain names can directly be bought on AWS, can take upto 3 days to register depending on circumstances
+- Route 53 allows you to host both public and private zones.
+In terms of IP addresses, public zones should be used for public IPs and private zones should be used for private IPs.

 ### Routing Policies